The One Habit A Neuroscientist Prioritizes Over All Others For Brain Health

 Think about it: When you're both hungry and exhausted, you may be more likely to order takeout than prepare a nutritious meal.
 If you're sleep-deprived during a workday, you might prioritize coffee over water, leading to dehydration.
 And rather than staying present during meditation, well, you may just drift into a light slumber.

-Not only does sleep allow the brain to get rid of excess waste and increase energy levels, but it also supports gut health, immune functioning, and overall mood (hence the term: waking up on the wrong side of the bed).
+Not only does sleep allow the brain to get rid of excess waste and increase energy levels, but it also supports gut health, immune functioning, and overall mood1 (hence the term: waking up on the wrong side of the bed).

 How to promote better sleep.